derrickhua/Checkers/README.md

 2. Define the required variables:
     * define a variable that will say whoWon which is initialized with '' and will gain array[0] or array[1] depending on who wins
-    * define 2 variables that will state total black or red pieces on either side
-        - redHave or blkHave

 3. Select and Save caches elements
     * Each element with a class of 'red', and same id will saved into redPieces array into the compatible object,